+Where,

-Where SD is the standard deviation of all recovered amounts, and Mean is the mean of all recovered amounts.
+SD = the standard deviation of all recovered amounts Mean = the mean of all recovered amounts

 8.5.3.3 Presence/Absence Criteria

 QC criteria for presence/absence methods may be defined as false positive and/or false negative rates, sensitivity and/or specificity, or as a specified proportion of positive and/or negative results out of a given number of samples.
 All calculations should be specific to the given situation and should be defined explicitly therein.